 According to data from the “Swiss-African Business Relations Status Quo 2021” report, which traces foreign investments in Africa over the past decade (2010-2019), the top five investors in Africa are, respectively: China, the United States (US), France, Turkey, and the United Kingdom (UK).
-The distance between China and the United States’ positions on the index compared to all other countries on the top ten list is as wide as 11 thousand newly created jobs.
-Meanwhile, the gap between China as the top investor and the United States in the second position is also quite large, by at least 6 thousand newly created jobs.
+The distance between China and the United States' positions on the index compared to all other countries on the top ten list is as wide as 11 thousand newly created jobs.
+Meanwhile, the gap between China as the top investor and the United States in the second position is also quite large, with at least 6 thousand newly created jobs.
 That is, perhaps, because China has prioritized Africa for its foreign investments, during the past ten years.
 At least 27% of China’s total investments, over that period, were poured into Africa.

-Obviously, the UAE is determined to continue with growing its investments in Africa, especially in the countries of eastern and southern Africa, for the coming decades.
+Obviously, the UAE is determined to continue growing its investments in Africa, especially in the countries of eastern and southern Africa, for the coming decades.
 According to a white paper issued, in October, by The Economist Intelligence Unit (EIU), and commissioned by Dubai Chamber; the UAE held 88% (US$1.2 billion) of total investments by all Arab Gulf countries in Sub-Sahara Africa, in the period between January 2016 and July 2021.

-The recent rapprochement between the UAE and Turkey, after years of bitter rivalry in Africa and elsewhere, may be reflected on their future investment strategies in Africa.
+The recent rapprochement between the UAE and Turkey, after years of bitter rivalry in Africa and elsewhere, may be reflected in their future investment strategies in Africa.
 If their economic bilateral cooperation succeeds, as intended, they may consider cooperating on launching new projects in Africa, especially in countries where Turkey enjoys great political and economic influence.

 The Underestimated Economic Power of Turkey in Africa

 Turkey is the fourth largest investor in Africa, after China, the United States, and France.
-The difference between Turkey’s investment power in Sub-Sahara African countries, compared to the power of European investors – France and Germany, is slightly a few hundred of newly created jobs, over ten years.
+The difference between Turkey’s investment power in Sub-Sahara African countries, compared to the power of European investors – France and Germany, is slightly a few hundred newly created jobs, over ten years.
 However, the economic and political influence of Turkey on Africa is much bigger than any other regional or international power.
-That is not only because the Turkish President, Recep Tayyip Erdogan, has put Africa in the center of his foreign policy, since he took power in 2002; but, mainly, because of the Turkish Armed Forces excellence in employing military diplomacy tools to create loyalists in areas that no one expects.
+That is not only because the Turkish President, Recep Tayyip Erdogan, has put Africa at the center of his foreign policy since he took power in 2002; but, mainly, because of the Turkish Armed Forces's excellence in employing military diplomacy tools to create loyalists in areas that no one expects.